onalius/tanzolang-core/TANZOLANG.md

    - **Zodiac**: Astrological archetypes and their traits (found in `/registry/zodiac/`).
    - **Kabbalah**: Mystical framework of divine emanations and their attributes (found in `/registry/kabbalah/`).
    - **Purpose Quadrant**: Framework for aligning passion, expertise, contribution, and sustainability (found in `/registry/purpose_quadrant/`, formerly referred to as Ikigai).
+   - **Custom Typologies**: Domain-specific symbolic systems that can be added as needed.

 ## Profile Structure